 - Audible offers free streaming of some of its audiobooks.
 Books are classified by age and theme.

 - The Library of Congress has numerous classic literature titles available free to download, including “Alice in Wonderland,” “Anne of Green Gables,” “The Jungle Book” and many more.
 There are pages with suggested titles for kids, teens, adults and educators.
 Plus, the website has links to numerous taped author webcasts from Stephen King, Neil Gaiman, Toni Morrison and many more.
 Author Jason Reynolds is sharing twice-weekly videos with creative writing prompts for young readers to tell their own stories, and Dav Pilkey, author and illustrator of the “Captain Underpants” series, is sharing downloadable activities and videos on drawing.
 For older readers, the National Book Festival Blog will feature videos of author appearances categorized by topic each weekday.

-- Dolly Parton, singer-songwriter and founder of the international literacy and book-gifting organization Dolly Parton’s Imagination Library, is reading comforting bedtime stories for kids once a week on her YouTube page in a free 10-week series called “Goodnight with Dolly.”
-Readings are at 7 p.m.
-Eastern on Thursdays.
+- Dolly Parton, singer-songwriter and founder of the international literacy and book-gifting organization Dolly Parton’s Imagination Library, has concluded her 10-week series of comforting bedtime stories, called “Goodnight with Dolly,” but the readings can still be found on the organization’s YouTube page.
 The Imagination Library website includes activity sheets and parent guides for each reading.

 - The Folger Shakespeare Library’s educational resources for kids include audio recordings of William Shakespeare’s plays, podcasts, videos and more.

 - Harper Collins has curated content and programs to help with reading, including daily live-streamed story times, a podcast about classic literature, and more.